- Apz Tattoo

 Steps to Take After Today's Session Before Your Next Back-to-Back Tattoo Appointment Tomorrow

 It is advisable to keep the plastic cling wrap on a fresh tattoo for no longer than 12 hours.
 Please note that the first piece of plastic cling wrap may need to be replaced after 3–4 hours.
 The exact timing will depend on how much fluid the wound exudes, which varies from person to person.
 We recommend changing the wrap whenever it becomes dirty, too loose, or full of liquid.
+New York City, 2026

 Required Items: